jzav/universal-browser-manager/docs/command-manager.md

 Select single saved command and execute Save command from context menu to replace it with current command box content.
 All other information is preserved (keyword etc.).

+Focus any editable column cell and press F4 or Alt + E to edit its value.
+Then press Enter to commit changes or Esc to discard them.
+All these commands are also available via context menu.

 ## Deleting saved commands

 Select any number of saved commands and execute Delete command from context menu.